Home FAQ's Blog Testimonials Videos

 • Forms 940: Employer's Annual Federal Unemployment (FUTA) Tax Return.

-• Forms 941: Employer's Quarterly Federal Tax Return.
+• Forms 941: Employer's Quarterly Federal Tax Return and Adjustments.

 • Forms 943: Employer's Annual Federal Tax Return for Agricultural Employees.